openearth/hydrodynamics-course/README.md

 In 2020 the course will start on **7 April**

 ## To do's (and deadlines)
-- [x] **Bjorn (by 21 Feb)**: For all Ex, generalise path to model files (dflowfm folder on repo)
-- [x] **Bjorn (by 21 Feb)**: Ex5A & 5B :: test, missing model config files could be in cursus_2019\2.
-Lakes and Reservoirs\2.6.
-Demos and Exercises\Exercises\day2\models\Channel_new
-- [x] **Bjorn (by 21 Feb)**: Ex6 - Estuary.ipynb :: finish testing, fix paths in last cell of notebook which were not correct
-- [x] **Frank and Willem (by 21 Feb)**: Ex5A and 5B: check that the correct .mdu files are being used in the notebooks.
-- [x] **Frank and Wouter (by 27 Feb)**: Ex4 and 5: check consistency of notebooks and model input.
-Make wishlist for improvements.
-- [x] **Fine and Fedor with Cindy (by 28 Feb)**: remove Workshop 2019 folder and move all folders in Workshop 2020 to same level as README.md, and merge Clean-up-repo branch with master
-- [ ] **Fine (by 2 Mar)**: test notebooks on linux
+- [ ] **Wouter (by 17 MAr)**: contact PAO to discuss status of course
-- [ ] **Fine and Fedor (by 3 Mar)**: clone repo to Azure and test Ex1 - Rivers and add work around to get dflowfm executable onto Azure (use Azure / Amazon bucket) and add azure_environment.yml and add to Azure VM
+- [ ] **ALL (by 18 Mar lunch time)**: update notebooks so that Anna and Fine can pull those to VMWare / Azure
-- [ ] **Frank and Willem (by 6 Mar)**: clone clean-up-repo branch, check that all notebooks and model config files are the most recent versions and remove redundant files
+- [ ] **Anna (by 18 Mar)**: get actual notebooks available in the Azuer Kubernetes cluster
-	-	[x] Exercise 1A - Exercise runs and files are cleaned up
-			Minor: -get RuntimeWarning  ... appdata\local\continuum\anaconda3\envs\paotm3.7\lib\site-packages\numpy\ctypeslib.py:436: RuntimeWarning: Invalid PEP 3118 format string: '<P' return array(obj, copy=False)
+- [ ] **Fine (by 18 MAr)**: follow up with Christian Romijn about additional VMs + logins on VMWare Horizon for course participants
-	-	[ ] Exercise 1B - At startup: Value (Roughness Chézy) has been set to: 2500.0 is given.
+- [ ] **Cindy (by 16 Mar)**: Exercise 1B - At startup: Value (Roughness Chézy) has been set to: 2500.0 is given.
 This is a very high value for the roughness.
+Update BMI
-			New schematisation made, but exercise appears broken at the moment. **Check setting through slice of zbndz**
+- [ ] **Frank and Cindy (by 16 Mar)**:  New schematisation made, but exercise appears broken at the moment. **Check setting through slice of zbndz**.
+And discuss with Willem.
-	-	[x] Exercise 2 - Runs, model files are cleaned up At startup: RuntimeWarning given for division by zero.
-Caused by unset waterlevel boundary at initialisation, when set by user runs as before.
-			Minor: same RuntimeWarning as for Ex1A given.
+- [ ] **Frank and Willem + ask Cindy for help if needed (by 18 Mar)**: Exercise 3 - update exercises and modify text in notebooks
-	-	[ ] Exercise 3 - Runs.
-Split this exercise in two parts, upstream waterlevel / upstream discharge ?
+	- [ ] Split this exercise in two parts, upstream waterlevel / upstream discharge ?
 	- [ ] Step 3a) mentions to set the upstream waterlevel, but you can only set the upstream discharge - should we
 	- [ ] Step 3b) also depends on upstream waterlevel
-			- [x] Step 3c) also depends on upstream discharge which can be set.

-- [ ] **Frank and Willem (by 6 Mar)**: decide if want to use Ex1B - River Flood.ipynb
+- [ ] **Frank and Willem (by 18 Mar)**: task follows from above, decide if want to use Ex1B - River Flood.ipynb
-- [ ] **Cindy (by 12 Mar)**: Incorporate Wouter's wishlist for improvements for exercise 4 and 5 (Workshop 2020/Remarks Exercise 4.txt and Remarks Exercise 5.txt).
+- [ ] **Cindy, Wouter and Willem (by 18 Mar)**: Incorporate Wouter's wishlist for improvements for exercise 4 and 5 (Workshop 2020/Remarks Exercise 4.txt and Remarks Exercise 5.txt).
+Confer with Willem re updates to BMI.
-- [ ] **Wouter (by 13 Mar)**: clone repo and test that notebooks work as expected
-- [ ] **Fedor (by 19 Mar)**: set up additional users with different environments on Azure JupyterHub
 - [ ] **Fedor, Fine, Cindy and Anna (by 18 Mar)**: Port all exercises to the cloud (Azure)
-- [ ] **All (by 18 Mar)**: test connection a few time, stop-start etc see how long it takes - communicate start up time to lecturer
+- [ ] **All (18 Mar)**: for discussion on Thursday 19 Mar
+	- where to keep instructions for course participants,
-- [ ] **All (18 MAr)**: update README.md to include instructions for running on Azure
+	- update README.md to include instructions for running on platforms?
+	- need clean starting point, e.g. press a link and start exercises
+	- test speed for Ex6 and adjust resources if needed (that will cost some $$)
 - [ ] **All (on 19 Mar)**: Internal workshop to test exercises
-- [ ] **All (on 24 Mar)**: Major test exercises on Wouter, Joost and Edward
+- [ ] **All (on 24 Mar)**: test exercises on Wouter, Joost and Edward
 - [ ] **All (by 3 Apr)**: Final adjustments and preparations before start of **PAOTM course on 7 Apr**

 ### Other to do's

-- [ ] arrange laptops for course?
+- [ ] Confirm this action on Thurssday: arrange laptops for course? ideally not, keep in mind, ICT needs 2 weeks lead time to arrange laptops
-- [ ] check if tidal constituents can be set through BMI, instead of using mako package (Ex6)
+- [ ] **Wouter, Frank and Willem**: create an issue in Git to check if tidal constituents can be set through BMI, instead of using mako package (Ex6)
-- [ ] generate install script for running on VM
+- [ ] **Bjorn**: create an issue on the Git to generate install script for running on VM
-- [ ] **Bjorn**: check if we can use notebooks.egi.eu
+- [ ] **Bjorn**: create an issue to check if we can use notebooks.egi.eu

 ## Dependencies
 * Chrome